FBI data shows why female suspect makes Nashville school shooting unusual

-NASHVILLE, Tenn.
-(WKRN) — Metro police have confirmed that the suspect in a shooting at Covenant School in Green Hills, Tennessee, on Monday morning was a woman — making the incident extremely rare, according to FBI data.
+Metro police have confirmed that the suspect in a shooting at Covenant School in Green Hills, Tennessee, on Monday morning was a woman — making the incident extremely rare, according to FBI data.
+KTLA’s sister station WKRN reports.

 In a press conference following the shooting, police said a woman armed with two rifles and a handgun entered the private Christian school just after 10 a.m. through a side entrance.
 She then reportedly went to the second floor and fired multiple shots, according to Nashville police spokesperson Don Aaron.